yufansong/yufansong/README.md

 * 🌊 A Cloud Database Engineer at RisingWave Labs.
 * 🤖️ Core maintainer of [Opendevin](https://github.com/All-Hands-AI/OpenHands).
+* 🔬 A research assistant on LLM at Carnegie Mellon University LTI SCS, advised by Prof. [Graham Neubig](https://www.phontron.com/).
 * 🎓 Graduate at Master of Computational Data Science, Carnegie Mellon University.
 * ❄️ Do SDE(Database engineering) internship in Snowflake in 2022 summer.
 * 🎶 Worked at Bytedance as FTE Backend Engineer at Bytedance AiLab CV for 1 year.